Civil and Environmental Engineering

 Scholarships and Financial Aid

-The Department of Civil Engineering awards the George E. Haggart Scholarship to a deserving sophomore, the James and Jean Jorgenson Scholarship to a student with strong academic performance and leadership, and the John A. Oakey Memorial Scholarship to two outstanding juniors.
+The Department of Civil and Environmental Engineering awards the George E. Haggart Scholarship to a deserving sophomore, the James and Jean Jorgenson Scholarship to a student with strong academic performance and leadership, and the John A. Oakey Memorial Scholarship to two outstanding juniors.
 Many other scholarships are awarded to students.
 The scholarship awards range from $300 to $2,000.
 The Institute of Transportation Engineers (ITE) and ASCE student chapters recognize students who are active in their respective organizations.
 Other forms of financial aid are available through the Office of Student Financial Services.

 NDSU civil engineering graduates are very successful in finding excellent jobs.
 Most have selected a job before graduation and others within a few weeks of graduation.
 The work varies in regard to type of activity and location.
 Civil engineers can work in the office, in the field or a combination of the two.
 They can work primarily with numbers involving intricate designs or with people in management or sales.